Barley Hill Primary School English Intent

 We believe that all children deserve to attain a high standard of English.
 Children are explicitly taught the skills of reading, writing, speaking and listening.
 English lessons are timetabled each day throughout Key Stages 1 and 2 with skills being transferred to all other areas of the curriculum.
 We want to develop a passion for reading so books and stories are made the centre of everything we do.
 Children will be read to regularly from a range of texts and will practise their own reading skills daily too.
-Our library is being set up to help support our reading - watch out for its grand opening!
+Our impressive library is used regularly throughout the week to encourage a love and passion for reading.

 Reading and Phonics